 This checklist is a summary of desired elements for safety plans.
 The checklist is intended to help project teams verify that their safety plan addresses the important elements and can be a valuable tool over the life of the project.
 The items below should not be considered an exhaustive list of safety considerations for all projects.
+Additionally, all project phases should be addressed in each section as applicable (design, installation/commissioning, operations, and maintenance).

+Element The Safety Plan Should Describe

+Description of Work Nature of the work being performed

+Organizational Policies and Procedures Application of safety-related policies and procedures to the work being performed

+Hydrogen and Fuel Cell Experience How previous organizational experience with hydrogen, fuel cell and related work is applied to this project

+Safety Reviews Applicable safety reviews beyond the ISV described below

-Element The Safety Plan Should Describe Scope of Work Nature of the work being performed Organizational Policies and Procedures Application of safety-related policies and procedures to the work being performed Hydrogen and Fuel Cell Experience How previous organizational experience with hydrogen, fuel cell and related work is applied to this project Identification of Safety Vulnerabilities (ISV) What is the ISV methodology applied to this project, such as FMEA, What If, HAZOP, Checklist, Fault Tree, Event Tree, Probabilistic Risk Assessment, or other method Who leads and stewards the use of the ISV methodology Significant accident scenarios identified Significant vulnerabilities identified Safety critical equipment Storage and Handling of Hazardous Materials and related topics ignition sources; explosion hazards materials interactions possible leakage and accumulation detection Hydrogen Handling Systems supply, storage and distribution systems volumes, pressures, estimated use rates Risk Reduction Plan Prevention and mitigation measures for significant vulnerabilities Operating Procedures Operational procedures applicable for the location and performance of the work including sample handling and transport Operating steps that need to be written for the particular project: critical variables, their acceptable ranges and responses to deviations from them
+Identification of Safety Vulnerabilities (ISV) What is the ISV methodology applied to this project, such as FMEA, What If, HAZOP, Checklist, Fault Tree, Event Tree, Probabilistic Risk Assessment, or other method Who leads and stewards the use of the ISV methodology

+Significant accident scenarios identified

+Significant vulnerabilities identified

+Safety critical equipment

+Storage and handling of hazardous materials and related topics

+ignition sources, explosion hazards

+materials interactions

+possible leakage and accumulation

+o detection

+Hydrogen handling systems

+supply, storage, and distribution systems

+volumes, pressures, estimated use rates

+Additional Documentation provided (see section below)

+Risk Reduction Plan Prevention and mitigation measures for significant vulnerabilities

+Procedures Procedures applicable for the location and performance of the work including sample handling and transport

+Operating steps that need to be written for the particular project: critical variables, their acceptable ranges, and responses to deviations from them

-Element The Safety Plan Should Describe Equipment and Mechanical Integrity Initial testing and commissioning Preventative maintenance plan Calibration of sensors Test/inspection frequency basis Documentation Management of Change Procedures The system and/or procedures used to review proposed changes to materials, technology, equipment, procedures, personnel and facility operation for their effect on safety vulnerabilities Project Safety Documentation How needed safety information is communicated and made available to all participants, including partners.
+Element The Safety Plan Should Describe Equipment and Mechanical Integrity Initial testing and commissioning Preventative maintenance plan Calibration of sensors Test/inspection frequency basis Documentation Management of Change Procedures The system and/or procedures used to review proposed changes to materials, technology, equipment, procedures, personnel, and facility operation for their effect on safety vulnerabilities Project Safety Documentation How needed safety information is communicated and made available to all participants, including partners.
 Safety information includes the ISV documentation, procedures, references such as handbooks and standards, and safety review reports.
-Personnel Training Required general safety training - initial and refresher Hydrogen-specific and hazardous material training - initial and refresher How the organization stewards training participation and verifies understanding Safety Reviews Applicable safety reviews beyond the ISV described above Safety Events and Lessons Learned The reporting procedure within the team The system and/or procedure used to investigate events How corrective measures will be implemented How lessons learned from incidents and near-misses are documented and disseminated Emergency Response The plan/procedures for responses to emergencies Communication and interaction with local emergency response officials Self-Audits How the team will verify that safety related procedures and practices are being followed throughout the life of the project Safety Plan Approval Safety plan review and approval process Other Comments or Concerns Any information on topics not covered above
+Personnel Training Required general safety training - initial and refresher Hydrogen-specific and hazardous material training - initial and refresher How the organization stewards training participation and verifies understanding Safety Events and Lessons Learned The reporting procedure within the team The system and/or procedure used to investigate events How corrective measures will be implemented How lessons learned from incidents and near-misses are documented and disseminated Emergency Response The plan/procedures for responses to emergencies Plans for communication and interaction with local emergency response officials Self-Audits How the team will verify that safety related procedures and practices are being followed throughout the life of the project Safety Plan Approval Safety plan review and approval process Additional Documentation Layout of the system at the planned location Flow diagram (see Appendix V for an example) Codes and standards discussion Equipment component descriptions Critical safety and shutdown table (see Appendix V for an example) Other Comments or Concerns Any information on topics not covered above